Eclipse91/Automated-Email-Reports/README.md

    ```bash
    python main.py
    ```
-5.Check the `ftp_transfer_logger.log` file for program logs and any potential issues.
+5.Check the `email_logger.log` file for program logs and any potential issues.

 ## Usage